RASCALUTK/Control/README.md

 lcd16x2

-use pull up resistors for all rotary encoders use pull down resistors for switches
+use pull up resistors for all rotary encoder channels middle pin = gnd left = A right = B
+Check the dirction on these.

 rotary 1 pins 53 52
 rotary 2 pins 50 51
 rotary 3 pins 30 31

+use pull down resistors for switches

 sw1 41
 sw1 40